What Causes Cavities Besides Sugar? The Real Story Behind Tooth Decay

 Your Teeth Are Alive.
 Like, Really.

-Your enamel isn’t just some hard outer shell that cracks under pressure (although yes, popcorn kernels are still the enemy).
+Your enamel isn’t just a hard outer shell that cracks under pressure.
+Although, yes, popcorn kernels are still the enemy.

 It’s constantly in a tug-of-war between: